Renewable energy in Africa: Solar water pumping

 Even though this solar technology may have a higher starting cost than that of conventional fossil fuel, the low maintenance and operation cost and the ability to operate without fuel makes the solar powered systems cheaper to keep running.
 A small rural community could use a system like this indefinitely, and it would provide clean drinking water at a negligible cost after the initial equipment purchase and setup.
 In a larger community, it could at least contribute to the water supply and reduce pressures of daily survival.
-This technology is capable of pumping hundreds of gallons of water per day, and is limited only by the amount of water available in the water table.
+This technology is capable of pumping hundreds of gallons of water per day and is limited only by the amount of water available in the water table.

 With a minimum of training in operation and maintenance, solar powered water pumping and purification systems have the potential to help rural Africans fulfill one of their most basic needs for survival.
-Further field test are in progress by organizations like KARI and the many corporations that manufacture the products needed, and these small-scale applications of solar technology are promising.
-Combined with sustainable agricultural practices and conservation of natural resources, solar power is a prime candidate to bring the benefits of technology to the parched lands of Africa.
+Further field tests are in progress by organizations like KARI and the many corporations that manufacture the products needed, and these small-scale applications of solar technology are promising.

-Supplementing the well water would be collection of runoff rainwater during the rainy season for later use in drought.
+Supplementing the well water would be collectingrunoff rainwater during the rainy season for later use in drought.
 Southern Africa has its own network of information sharing called SEARNET, which informs farmers of techniques to catch and store rainwater, with some seeing increased yields and additional harvests.
 This new network of farmers sharing their ideas with each other has led to a spread of both new and old ideas, and this has led to greater sustainability of water resources in the countries of Botswana, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe.
-This water could be used for agriculture or livestock, or could be fed through a purifier to yield water suitable for human consumption.
+This water could be used for agriculture or livestock or could be fed through a purifier to yield water suitable for human consumption.